07772696598 | Bournemouth | Psychotherapist (MA )| Clinical Supervisor (MBACP)

 How long does it take?

 This is very variable and depends on the individual.
 Some people take as much benefit as they want from, say, twelve sessions, while others choose to be in therapy for a number of months or even years.
+Clients may decide they no longer need counselling and return down the line as necessary, as our emotional well-being fluctuates just as our physical health might.
 It is entirely your choice and you never need to worry should you wish to end therapy as I will always follow your lead.

 How does couples therapy work?